novichkov-lab/JWebJob/README.md

 # JWebJob

-####A 3-step web project for accepting input, processing it, and displaying a result.

 JWebJob is a Web Project written in Java to be used as an interface between a computational process and its user.

 JWebJob consists of three client-side web pages, one to accept input, one to display progress while the input is processed, and one to display the result of the process.